AnchorFree/dkrmgr/README.md

 DKRMGR is a go daemon to export docker containers metrics for Prometheus.
-DKRMGR also includes healing mode — if a container has a healthcheck defined and container health is `unhealthy` DKRMGR schedules restart for the container.
+DKRMGR also includes healing mode — if a container has a healthcheck defined and container health is `unhealthy`, DKRMGR schedules restart for the container.
-If the container stays `unhealthy` after the restart, DKRMGR schedules another restart with a longer delay before the restart.
+If the container stays `unhealthy` after the restart, DKRMGR schedules another restart with a longer delay before the next restart.

 Configuration
 -------------